Sledgehammer Games: History

 Sledgehammer opened a new studio in Melbourne, Australia by September 2019.
 In May 2020, Sledgehammer Games COO Andy Wilson confirmed that the studio was now a multi-project studio with over 200 employees, with plans to hire up to 100 new employees over the next year.

 In May 2021, Sledgehammer announced the opening of a new studio in Toronto, Canada.
 By August 2021, Sledgehammer Games employed over 450 people, with over 150 people working at Sledgehammer Games Melbourne and just over 10 people working at Sledgehammer Games Toronto.
 In October 2021, Sledgehammer opened a new studio in Guildford in the UK.
+Sledgehammer lead the development of Call of Duty: Vanguard which was released on November 5, 2021.

+Following leaks in Q2 of 2023, Sledgehammer would then develop Call of Duty: Modern Warfare III, the franchise's twentieth release, which was released on November 10, 2023.

+Microsoft Gaming laid off 1,900 staff in January 2024.
+Sledgehammer Games had also been impacted by the layoffs.
+The studio reportedly lost up to 30% of its staff due to the restructure.

 Operations and culture

 Sledgehammer Games operates out of a "custom-designed" studio with an open-plan space, "high-end" development equipment, and a theater.

-As of February 2013, Sledgehammer employs about 200 people, with a turnover of under 1%.
+As of August 2021, Sledgehammer employs about 450 people.
 New employees are given a challenge coin engraved with the Sledgehammer Games' values.
 The tradition dates back to a World War I practice of giving soldiers coins with a squadron's insignia that could be used to prove membership.